 The IRB accepts only online submissions.
-The protected Google forms required for submission are only available to those with a functioning LC account and only Lynchburg faculty and staff will be able to submit proposals.
+The protected Google forms required for submission are only available to those with a functioning University of Lynchburg account.
+Only Lynchburg faculty and staff (not students) are permitted to submit proposals to the IRB.
 Please see specific instructions below regarding proposal submission.

 The PI should share the completed proposal with the IRB Director, Dr. Alisha Walker Marciano.
 Only faculty/staff may submit completed proposals (no student submissions).

 After revisions have been made, the revised proposal should be shared again with the IRB Director, Dr. Alisha Walker Marciano.

 Adverse Events and Unanticipated Problems